cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/includes/mixtureSolvents/README.md

----
-title: Mixture of solvents
----

-## Calculate mixture of solvents volume to reach specific concentration
+# Calculates mixture of solvents volume to reach specific concentration

 For some reaction it is important to calculate the solvent to reach a specific concentration and in some cases it can be a mixture of solvents.